theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 lang: en_EN
 ---

+{: .box-warning}
+**Warning: Deprecated documentation** <br>
+You are using the old version of the online help for yunIO.<br>
+Make sure to use the documentation within the new [HelpCenter for yunIO](https://helpcenter.theobald-software.com/yunio/).

 The following section gives a general introduction to working with yunIO.
 The information described in the following section is a prerequisite for all subsequent sections.